l30nard0/mif/doc/readme.txt

 Problems encountered with Linux namespaces are:
 a) L2 (and up) emulation, while L3 would be better.
    As consequence, each PvD must have its own IP address.
-While this isn't big problem with IPv6 addresses its not so with IPv4.
+While this isn't big problem with IPv6 addresses it's not so with IPv4.
 We might argue that even with IPv4, when local addresses are used (10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16) there might be enough local addresses (with planning).
    However, when public IPv4 addresses are used this solution isn't appropriate!